 Know Your Bike and Your Responsibilities

-Additionally, motorcycle riders should be aware of basic vehicle maintenance such as changing tires and fluids, as well as checking tire pressure before each ride.
-Being knowledgeable in these areas can help riders pass the written test and ensure they are prepared for a safe ride on public roads.
+They should be aware of their bike’s safety features and practice safe riding techniques, like avoiding impairment or distractions.
+Riders should also know basic maintenance, such as changing tires, fluids, and checking tire pressure before each ride.
+This knowledge helps pass the written test and ensures a safe ride on public roads.

 How to Use Your Motorcycle’s Controls and General Bike Operation

-The Illinois Motorcycle License Test also examines how well motorcyclists understand the operation of their bikes.
-Riders should be aware of which controls to use during acceleration, braking, and maneuvering as well as how to properly shift gears.
+The Illinois Motorcycle License Test also evaluates how well motorcyclists understand their bike’s operation.
+Riders need to know which controls to use for accelerating, braking, and maneuvering, as well as how to shift gears properly.

-Motorcycle riders should also practice basic turning techniques such as tight turns, figure eight maneuvers, and slow speed control.
-Additionally, riders should know how to take off from a standstill and come to a stop without losing balance or control of their motorcycle.
+Motorcycle riders should practice basic turning techniques like tight turns, figure eights, and slow speed control.
+Additionally, riders should be able to start and stop without losing balance or control.

 How to Stay Visible

-The Illinois Motorcycle License Test also assesses a rider’s ability to remain visible and safe on public roads.
-Riders should make sure their motorcycle has adequate lighting and reflectors, as well as wear bright colors that can be easily seen by other drivers.
+The Illinois Motorcycle License Test evaluates a rider’s ability to stay visible and safe on public roads.
+Riders should ensure their motorcycle has proper lighting and reflectors and wear bright colors to be easily seen by other drivers.

 How to Avoid Wrecks